Yufan-Du/Yufan-Du.github.io/content/project/FPGA-Based Snake Game Design/index.md

 ---
 title: FPGA-Based Snake Game
-summary: We deployed a computer vision algorithm and the classic Snake game on a resource-limited FPGA platform, optimizing resource usage.
+summary: We deployed a computer vision algorithm and the classic snake game on a resource-limited FPGA platform, optimizing resource usage.
 We Introduced a 3D human-computer interface to improve player engagement and provided valuable insights for IoT edge device development.

 tags:
   - Artificial Intelligence